April Teaching Calendar

 Shine the torch from the top of the glass above the water

-Adjust the position of the paper until the rainbow form.
+Adjust the position of the paper until you see a rainbow.

 The Science Bit!